Try "cat diabetes" or "dog being sick"

 Diagnosis and treatment for weed killer poisoning

-In the treatment room, they might start with a decontamination wash to clear the chemicals, give activated charcoal to absorb toxins internally, and provide supportive care like fluids and medication to manage symptoms.
-They’ll keep a close watch for any complications and in more serious cases, your cat may be hospitalised overnight.
+When diagnosing herbicide poisoning, your vet will consider your cat's symptoms and any possible contact with chemicals.
+They may run some blood tests to check their internal organs.
+In the treatment room, the vet might start with a decontamination wash to clear the chemicals, give activated charcoal to absorb toxins internally, and provide supportive care like fluids and medication to manage symptoms.
+They’ll keep a close watch for any complications.
+In more serious cases, your cat may be hospitalised overnight.

 Read more: Is weed killer safe for dogs?